saifeldeen-bio/GeseqFold/README.md

 # GeSeqFold
-GeSeqFold is a robust tool designed to process transcriptomic data and perform differential gene expression analysis using linear models.
+GeSeqFold is a robust tool designed to process transcriptomic data and perform differential gene expression analysis using linear regression models.
 It aims to provide researchers with a streamlined, efficient way to analyze RNA-seq data, delivering clear insights into gene expression changes under various conditions.
 Ideal for both novice and experienced researchers, GeSeqFold ensures accurate and insightful analysis of transcriptomic datasets.

 **Installation:**